- Marvel at giant tortoises on Santa Cruz

-Note that water quality is no better on the Galapagos Islands than in mainland Ecuador, so do not drink from the faucet but use bottled water.
+Note that water quality is no better on the Galápagos Islands than in mainland Ecuador, so do not drink from the faucet—use bottled water instead.
 Eat in recommended places and in your hotel to avoid sickness.
 Take care in particular with shellfish or if your children have a sensitive stomach.

 Remember that the islands are on the Equator.
 Even though the climate is comparatively comfortable due to the cool ocean currents, the sun remains fiercely strong, especially at sea, so use plenty of sunscreen and ensure the whole family has hats and sunglasses.